Lalla Aisha Mubarka

 Lalla Aisha Al Mubaraka (عائشة بنت مبارك الرحماني), often referred to as Zaydana (died 1716), was a slave concubine of Moulay Ismail of Morocco (r.
-1672–1727), she then became one of his four wives.
+1672–1727), and later became one of his four wives.
 She had an acknowledged influence over the affairs of state through her personal influence over the sultan.
 Some Europeans are even said to have called her the "Empress of Morocco" as a result.

 Life

 Identity

 Lalla Aisha's real identity is subject to conflicting reports from historic sources and there are multiple theories regarding her origins.
 Some identify her as a black slave, others as a princess and some as a Barbuchi.
 Reports from European slaves at the court of Sultan Moulay Ismail identify her as a black slave concubine.
 Moroccan historians do not give account of her origins nor of her status as wife, but refer to her as "the noble Lalla Aisha Al Mubaraka".
 Al Nâsiri and Al Zayani both refer her as such.

 Other studies identify her as the "Princess of Tuat", in the 17th century the Aït Atta were the tribe who lead the Emirate of Tuat before Sultan Sidi Mohammed of Tafilalet conquered the Emirate in 1652.
 Lalla Aisha's brother was Ali ben Atta, one of the Caids (Major) of Guich Al Udaya.
 As in the first half of the 17th century the Atta were the tribe who lead the Emirate of Tuat, if she was truly the Princess of Tuat it would make sense that her brother would bear as a part of his surname "Atta" as himself being filiated to the Aït Atta.

 The third explanation of her origins cites Lalla Aisha as a Barbuchi, it is not precised if she is of the slave cast of this tribe.
 Some sources identify her as a woman born as Aisha bint Mubarak El Rehmani Al Berabuchi, in the Royal court of her husband Sultan Moulay Ismail she was surnamed the Udaya Queen.
 From Moroccan historians we know her as Lalla Aisha Al Mubaraka, therefore regarding the conventional Arabic patronymic surname, her father's name is Mubarak.
 In this theory her being surnamed the Udaya Queen is credited to the powerful Guich Al Udaya created in the late 1670s by Sultan Moulay Ismail.
-As further explanation, the Beidane society was (before the 20th century) lead by the armed aristocracy called the Awlad Hassān.
+As further explanation, the Beidane society was (before the 20th century) led by the armed aristocracy called the Awlad Hassān.
 Two of the sons of Hassān are identified to be: Rehman and Uday.
 The first, also the eldest, is the ancestor of the Barbuchi.
 The Udayas as spelled in Guich Al Udaya do not concern the family name but the confederation of given Hassāni tribes.
 Guich Al Udaya thus include the following tribes: M'gharfa, the eponymous Udaya and Barbuchi.
 This explains why in this last theory Moroccan sources and European slaves at the court of Moulay Ismail refer to her as the Udaya Queen.